Tracking the Dragon

 The exhibition opened to the public on Friday 10 December and ran until Sunday 27 March 2011.

-Education Kit
+Education Kits

-There is a supporting primary and secondary education kit available.
+There is a supporting primary and secondary education kit available:

 Through this exhibition and education kits students will discover a variety of aspects of the Chinese Australian migrant experience including work, leisure, family life, religion and race relations.
 In doing so students will develop an appreciation for both the challenges overcome and accomplishments achieved by Chinese Australians in our region in the late 19th century.
 Exploring key themes of endurance, resourcefulness and reinvention many of which remain relevant to the Australian migrants experience today.